Quality

 Pipeline planning — when designing a multi-actor pipeline, the registry lets you check whether Actor B's input can be satisfied by Actor A's output without having to run either one.

-Input Tester
+Input Guard

 The problem